-Week in review and thoughts for the week of March 23, 2026
+Edward Meir's week in review and thoughts for the week of May 4, 2026

 Markets remained frazzled last week as the conflict in the Persian Gulf entered its fourth week – with no end in sight.